SandorJokai/LEMP-stack/README.md

 <h2>Let's jump into the mysql server</h2>

 We only need to install the mysql server.
 After that, warmly recommended to make some security settings using of mysql_secure_installation.

 $ sudo mysql_secure_installation
-		git commit -am "By typing this command I am saving a collection of saved files."

 For example, create a root password (*which is not the same in mysql as in the server environment*), remove anonymous users, disallow root login remotely, etc.